Blog | Entrepreneurship, Personal Finance

 In spite of all these increases in prices, the federal government's economists say, "Inflation is low.
 It's under control."
 They are allowed to say that because the government is charged with only monitoring inflation in consumer prices -- not asset prices.
 The consumer price index (CPI) is the pressure gauge the government watches because they want to make sure the consumer is happy finding bargains at Wal-Mart, which is easy because China is forcing consumer prices down.

 The problem is our dollars return to the U.S. to buy our assets.
 In simple terms, we send cash overseas to buy goods, and overseas investors take our cash and use it to buy our assets.
-That's why the Wal-Mart shopper finds bargains in the store but can't afford to buy a house, gas, gold, or stocks.
+That's why the Wal-Mart shoppers find bargains in the store but can't afford to buy a house, gas, gold, or stocks.
 Those same "consumers" also worry about their jobs going overseas.

 In summary, investors shop for asset bargains, and consumers shop for consumer bargains and try hard to save money that is not really money.
 That is another reason why the rich are getting richer.